Michael Le Bas: Post-World War II

 Le Bas was awarded a permanent commission by the RAF after the end of the war and had various postings before the Suez Crisis.
 In 1946 he was on the staff of the Directorate of Organisation (Forecasting & Planning).
 Following this (1948-Jul 1951 on the Directing Staff at the RAF Staff College, Bracknell.
 For a spell, close to a year from Jul 1951 to Apr 1952 he was on the Training Air Staff of the 2nd Tactical Air Force (TAF).
-April 1952 – 1954 saw him as Officer Commanding RAF Wildenrath in North Rhine-Westphalia, Germany and then from 1954 to the staff at the School of Land/ Air Warfare up until the Suez Crisis.
+April 1952 – 1954 saw him as Wing Commander Flying at RAF Wildenrath in North Rhine-Westphalia, Germany and then from 1954 to the staff at the School of Land/ Air Warfare up until the Suez Crisis.

 Suez Crisis and afterwards

 In 1956 during the Suez Crisis he was Wing Commander, deputy officer commanding, No 215 Wing/RAF at El Gamil, Port Said, Suez, Egypt.
 Michael Le Bas's commanding Officer was Group Captain Bill Crawford-Compton.
 After the Suez Crisis he spent 1956-1957 returning to the School of Land/Air Warfare and then moved in 1957 to be the Officer Commanding the Administration Wing of RAF Cottesmore. till early August 1959 when he became a Staff Officer in the Department of the Chief of the Air Staff.

 Michael Le Bas was appointed in late August 1959 as the Officer commanding RAF Coningsby.
-Moreover from late 1961 to late 1963 he was Group Captain - Operations, Head Quarters at Bomber Command.
+Moreover, from late 1961 to late 1963 he was Group Captain - Operations, Headquarters at Bomber Command.
 In the subsequent three years he was Senior Air Staff Officer HQ Air Forces Middle East up until June 1966 when he was appointed Air Officer in charge of No 1 Group.
 Michael Le Bas's was promoted to Air Vice-Marshall in 1969 then he was made Director-General of RAF Personal Services.